BothIoan/ContourApproximation/README.md

 # ContourApproximation

-Some pretty standard contour approximation algorythim in C++ & openCV .
+Some pretty standard contour approximation algorythim in C++ & OpenCV .
 Works with black & white images.

 ## My additions to the standard formula
 I took it as an exercice for stuff I want to know better so :